NOAA-EMC/NSEM-workflow/README.md

 location of the cloned code.
 The executable folder $NSEMdir/exec/ should contain the following binaries from the NEMS app ADC-WW3-NWM-DATM:

-   adcprep
+&nbsp;adcprep
-   tidefac
+&nbsp;tidefac
-   ww3_ounf
+&nbsp;ww3_ounf
-   ww3_grid
+&nbsp;ww3_grid
-   ww3_bound
+&nbsp;ww3_bound
-   NEMS.x
+&nbsp;NEMS.x

-In the sub-directories ecf/ and jobs/, set up the location of the scratch space to run the application in the following root environment variables:
+In the sub-directories $NSEMdir/ecf/ and $NSEMdir/jobs/, set up the location of the scratch space to run the application in the following root environment variables:

    $DATA
    $GESROOT
    $COMROOT

-3. Perform and post-storm assessment
+3. Perform a post-storm assessment

 a) Set the storm for which to perform the assessment: